Tip

 Important Notes

-- Flashing the mainboard firmware requires using Katapult to flash Klipper.
+- Flashing the motherboard firmware requires using Katapult to flash Klipper.

-- If you are certain the mainboard already has Katapult flashed, you do not need to perform the final step of flashing the Katapult firmware.
+- If you are certain the motherboard already has Katapult flashed, you do not need to flash the Katapult firmware in the final step.

 How to Determine Which Firmware You Need

-- The SB2040 PRO can connect to the host computer using the following methods:
+- The SB2040 PRO can connect to the host using the following methods:

 - CAN Firmware